dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 # [.NET Core CLI](#tab/netcore-cli)

-* For this tutorial you use SQLite because it runs on all platforms that .NET Core supports.
+* For this tutorial, you use SQLite because it runs on all platforms that .NET Core supports.
 Run the following command to install the SQLite provider:

    ```cli
    dotnet add package Microsoft.EntityFrameworkCore.Sqlite